open-telemetry/oteps/text/0227-separate-semantic-conventions.md

   - [Armin Reuch](github.com/arminru)
   - [Reiley Yang](github.com/reyang)

-That is, Maintainence would initially continue to fall on (a subset of) the Technical comittee.
+That is, Maintenance would initially continue to fall on (a subset of) the Technical committee.
 Approvers would start targeted at HTTP semantic convention stability and expand rapidly as we build momentum on semantic conventions.

 ## Prior art and alternatives